Nizam08/EDC-Healthcare-ChatBot/README.md

 # EDC-Healthcare-ChatBot
-The objective of this project is to build a functioning Chatot for the Healthcare Sector
+The objective of this project is to build a functioning ChatBot for the Healthcare Sector